sarahsr6/DH110/Assignments/assign_8/README.md

 ## Graphic Design Element Variation

 Interface and graphic design is important because it is a main factor contributing to user-friendlyness.
 The goal is to turn our low fidelity designs into a digitized design with a more developed style.
 This is achieved through color palletes, shape variations, and typographic variations.
 The dimentions of the frame for the app was done so using an iphone 14 screen size in an online design program called Figma.
 Figma is what i used to create more detailed wireframes, but for now I will get into some design choices I've had to make before continuing.
 Figma allowed me to easily keep all the design choices availible for me to make more frames in the future.

 I created a light and dark mode after extensive research with collor pallete and spacing.
-The final product is below:
+For more details on how I came to choose these design choices check here: [Click Here](https://sarahsr6.github.io/DH110/Assignments/assign_6/)

 ![light and dark mode](mode.png)

-For more details on how i came to choose these design choices check here: [Click Here](https://github.com/sarahsr6/DH110/tree/main/Assignments/assign_6)

 ## High-fidelity prototype (functional/interactive prototype, assignment08)
 In order to get to this stage, I started with an idea, created a low fidelity prototype, conducted multiple rounds of testing, then finally created the high fidelity prototype in figma.
 After designing the colors and layouts of each screen, figma allowed me to also make the prototype interactive with some buttons that will allow me to test outthe flow later.
+For more details on how I designed this prototype: [Click Here](https://sarahsr6.github.io/DH110/Assignments/assign_7/)

 ![high fidelity](basicDesign.png)